 Designed to investigate the physiological bases of animal behavior and the behavior of animals in response to their environment.
-Prerequisites: PSYC 2003 or 2004; BIOL 1004, 1014, 1104, or permission of instructor.
+PSYC 3303 is identical.
+Prerequisites: PSYC 2003; BIOL 1004, 1054, 1103, 2033 or 2034; ENGL 1013.

 BIOL 3313.
-Bioethics 3 credits
+Bioethics

 A study of the ethical dilemmas posed by human effect on the environment at large and those encountered in medical practice.
 Prerequisites: ENGL 1013, and permission of the instructor.
 Required philosophy course for biology, medical technology, pre-dentistry, and pre-medicine majors.